mirkoebert/simplejslint/README.md

 //#endif
 ```
 Start block with name Atest with `//#ifdef Atest`.
 Close block with `//#endif`.
 Every ifdef need a closing endif.
+Could also work with Java code but untestet.

 ### Use
 ```